 Planning in Northwest Ontario

-The second regional electricity planning cycle for this region was completed with the release of the Integrated Regional Resource Plan (IRRP) and the supporting Appendices on January 13, 2023.
+The Northwest Integrated Regional Resource Plan (“NW IRRP”) and the supporting Appendices were published on January 13, 2023, and was the second regional electricity planning cycle for the Northwest region.
 The electricity plan identified that, with transmission reinforcements already underway in this region, the infrastructure in the Northwest will be generally adequate to support forecasted growth except for some station capacity and local operational needs.
-These needs are addressed by the IRRP recommendations summarized in Section 2.1 of the report including:
+These needs are addressed by the NW IRRP recommendations summarized in Section 2.1 of the report including:

 - Consideration of non-wires alternatives in Kenora as a cost-effective solution to support future capacity needs